Kevin Toner: St Patrick's Athletic

 It was announced on 20 December 2017 that Toner had left Villa and returned home to Ireland, signing a two-year contract with St Patrick's Athletic ahead of the 2018 season.
 Toner scored on his debut in a 3–1 win away to Bray Wanderers in the Leinster Senior Cup, heading home a Conan Byrne cross.
 Toner's league debut was an eventful one, with Pat's 2–0 down, he was on the receiving end of an elbow to the face from Cork City striker Graham Cummins after 26 minutes, which resulted in a red card that changed the game.
 Pat's got the game back to 2–2 before conceding direct from a corner and undeservedly losing to the champions.
 Toner's first league goal came on 5 April 2018 in a 5–0 win over Bray Wanderers at Richmond Park, he also made a goal line clearance with an incredible scorpion kick in the same game.
 Toner finished the season with 6 goals in 37 appearances, impressing fans with his aerial ability.
 2019 saw the Saint's struggle with inconsistency in the league but Toner saw his first taste of European football when he played both legs of the club's UEFA Europa League tie against IFK Norrköping of Sweden, losing 2–0 at home and 2–1 away.
 Toner finished the season with 3 goals in 30 games in all competitions.
 Toner announced on 26 October 2019 via his Instagram account that he would be leaving the Saints after his contract had expired, amidst reports of a falling out with new manager Stephen O'Donnell.

 La Nucía

-On 24 November 2019 it was announced that Toner had signed for Leinster Senior League side Kilmore Celtic.
+On 24 November 2019, it was announced that Toner had signed for Leinster Senior League side Kilmore Celtic.
 After his very short spell of non league football in Ireland which ended before he made an appearance due Toner's job seeing him move to Spain, it was announced on 17 September 2020 that he had signed for Segunda División B side CF La Nucía.
 In January 2023, he featured against La Liga side Valencia CF in the Copa del Rey.

 Orihuela

 On 21 June 2024, Toner signed for fellow Segunda Federación side Orihuela CF for the 2024–25 season.
+He spent just one season at the club, making 29 appearances in all competitions.

+Minera

+In the summer of 2025, he moved to another Segunda Federación club, CD Minera.